Our attorneys have been assisting the Clark County

 Filing a successful third-party lawsuit is challenging.
 In these situations, plaintiffs will have to prove that the other party was negligent in some way.
 This is not the case with workers’ compensation claims.
 Determining negligence creates more challenges in order to actually receive compensation, and we strongly encourage any person in these situations to reach out to a skilled Las Vegas work injury attorney as soon as possible.

 Businesses begin providing workers’ compensation coverage for their employees from the moment they begin job-related duties.
 This includes any mandatory orientations, training, or onboarding activities.
-Workers’ compensation laws require employers to provide this type of coverage to every employee, and there are very few exceptions as to when an employer does not have to provide workers’ comp.
+Workers’ compensation laws require employers to provide this type of coverage to every employee, and there are very few exceptions when an employer does not have to provide workers’ comp.

 In the state of Nevada, workers’ compensation insurance is considered a “no-fault” type of insurance.
 This means that individuals can recover compensation through the workers’ comp system regardless of who caused the injury.
 It does not matter whether or not the employee caused the injury themselves; they should still be able to recover compensation for their losses.
 There are a few exceptions to this, but these exceptions are few and far between.